WebAssembly/binaryen/README.md

 (`src/emscripten-optimizer` is synced with `tools/optimizer/` in the main emscripten repo, for convenience)

-## TODO

- * Reference interpreter lacks module importing support; imports are Nop'ed in native builds, but enabled in emcc builds (so wasm.js works).
- * Memory section needs the right size.

 ## FAQ

 * How does `asm2wasm` relate to the new WebAssembly backend which is being developed in upstream LLVM?